Four Ways to Handle Troublesome Roleplaying Game Players

 This one might be confusing to some people, but the idea is that you want the troublesome player to take some ownership in the game.
 You want him to invest in the welfare of the game, and when he is invested, he will work to make sure that his investment is protected.
 To get him to invest in the group, give him some responsibility.
 Make him the party mapper (yes, groups still use these), or give him some important task for the group.
 If possible, take him aside and ask him, as a personal favor to you, the game master, to help out some of the more inexperienced players.
 The dividends will be a player who is more interested in the group succeeding, and less interested in being an obstacle.

-So, there you have it—my best 4 tips for dealing with troublesome players.
+So, there you have it; four tips for dealing with troublesome players.